zuplo/docs/docs/articles/not-found-handler.md

   //add a custom not found handler runtime.notFoundHandler = async (request, context, notFoundOptions) => {
     if (notFoundOptions.routesMatchedByPathOnly.length > 0) {
-      // It is required to have an 'Allow' header with a 405 response
+      // It's required to have an 'Allow' header with a 405 response
       // Generate a string of allowed methods const allowedMethods = notFoundOptions.routesMatchedByPathOnly
         .map((route) => route.methods)